Timeline

 Tower II Is Built

-The 15-story hotel tower was built and Jackie Gaughan and his wife, Bertie, turned the top floor into their private home where they lived for the next 30+ years.
+The 15-story hotel tower was built, adding 200 guest rooms and suites.
+Jackie Gaughan and his wife, Bertie, transformed the top floor into their private residence, where they lived for over 30 years.

 The first color photograph on the page shows an exterior shot of El Cortez with the new hotel tower in the background